Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius rotula

 Ecology: Saprobic on sticks and woody debris in hardwood forests; growing alone or gregariously (or in clusters); spring through fall; widely distributed east of the Rocky Mountains.

-Cap: .5-2 cm; convex, but soon with a central depression; pleated; appearing to have a flat top and squarish sides when viewed from the side; smooth; dry; brownish in the depression, whitish elsewhere.
+Cap: 5-20 mm; broadly convex; soon developing a navel-like central depression; pleated; usually appearing to have a flat top and squarish sides when viewed from the side; bald; dry; brownish in the depression, white elsewhere.

 Gills: Attached to a tiny "collar" that encircles the stem; white to yellowish white; distant.